mhaid/rc-car_autonomous/README.md

 ##### Connect Arduino and Raspberry pi

-Connect the Arduino with the pi's usb-port, by using the USB-A to USB-B cable shiped with the Arduino.
+Connect the Arduino with the pi's USB-port, by using the USB-A to USB-B cable shipped with the Arduino.
 We need this connection to power the Arduino and send commands over the USB interface.